 Gretchen McQueen is a special instructor with UCP.
 She is a graduate from Northwest Missouri State University with a Bachelor of Science degree in Child and Family Studies with a minor in Psychology.
 She was drawn to working with children early on as a young babysitter.
 Her passion for working with children continued throughout her college career as she spent some time volunteering with Camp Quality, a camp for kids afflicted with cancer, preschool/daycare between her classes, and she spent a couple of months as a nanny in Massachusetts.
 She graduated in 1998 and began working at UCP as a teacher’s assistant.
 After having her first son in 2001, she had the opportuntity to leave the classroom to do special instruction with children birth to three in Nodaway County and the surrounding area.
 While maintaining her work as a special instructor, she returned to the UCP classroom for a short while as a paraprofessional, and also temporarily spent some time with UCP’s Supported Employment department testing clients as a pre-screening for job coaching.
 In Gretchen’s spare time, she enjoys being a mother to 6 boys, ranging in age from 16 to 1.
 Gretchen and her husband enjoy supporting their boys in all their school/sporting activities and being involved in their community.
 Gretchen enjoys taking pictures, writing, and reading to learn about new things.
 After 19 years with UCP, she still loves helping children and supporting their families.

-Hello, my name is Heather Weddle and welcome to UCP!
+Hello, my name is Kim Cordonnier and welcome to UCP!
 I hope your experience here is as great as mine has been.
-As a graduate of Northwest Missouri State University in child development and family studies, I was delighted to join UCP in January of 2001 as the director of their Children’s Program.
+I started working at UCP in 2010 as a Preschool Teacher and was delighted to become UCP’s Children’s Program Director in October of 2019.
+I graduated from Missouri State University with a degree in Child and Family Development and then later graduated from Missouri Western State University with a degree in Early Childhood Education.
 UCP has supported my passion of building and providing a community where children and families thrive, both on site and through other community initiatives.
-When I am not working within the community, my family and I can be found enjoying it through the library, Starbucks, walking the parkway or searching for the latest and greatest local culinary find.
+My husband Chris and I live in St. Joseph with our two daughters; Kinsley and Brynlee.
+I love attending all of their extracurricular activities.
+I enjoy volunteering at my daughter’s school and being a part of the PTA board.
 I can’t wait to meet your family, provide a tour of our program, introduce you to our fantastic team and catch you out and about in our community.